Shrek271198/Digit_detection_from_images/README.md

 - If you using Windows, get the Linux Terminal from Microsoft Store (search up on Google if you don't know how to get around this).

+## After doing git clone of this folder, follow these commands: